Frequently Asked Questions

 What sort of activities are offered outside of classroom hours?

-We provide a unique and varied experience for the students taking part in our programs.
-Destinations for trips include downtown Boston, the Harvard Square shopping area, and Newport, Rhode Island.
+All of our programs include field trips and recreational trips off campus.
+Destinations include downtown Boston, the Harvard Square shopping area, and Newport, Rhode Island.

-Each program offers several opportunities for participants to explore destinations off the Brandeis campus that are related to the subject.
+Each program offers several opportunities for participants to explore destinations related to the subject.
 Past field trips have included Google (3D Game Design) and the John Joseph Moakley U.S. Courthouse (Mock Trial Boot Camp).

 What happens in the event of a medical issue?